DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2023-03-16-adding-a-school-when-there-is-no-javascript-available.md

 If the user tries to continue without selecting a school, we show an error message.

-If the school the user is looking for isn’t listed, or there aren’t any results, the user can change their search, which takes them back to the initial search form.
+If the school the user is looking for isn’t listed or there aren’t any results, the user can change their search, which takes them back to the initial search form.

 *[GIAS]: Get Information about Schools